 Childhood Immunization Schedule (Birth to 18 Years Old)

 View the immunization schedule on the CDC website to see the complete list of recommended immunizations and the ages at which they are given.
 Schedule is also provided below.

-To shorten your wait, call ahead to make an appointment.
-Then fill out and print the following forms and bring them and your immunization records to your appointment at the Health Department.
+Fill out and print the following forms and bring them and your immunization records to your appointment at the Health Department.

 - Health Department Registration Form

 - Health Department Service Slip: English | Spanish

 - Screening Questionnaire for Immunizations